South Carolina Court Records

 - Name of the official who oversaw the marriage

-South Carolina Marriage License:
+South Carolina Marriage License

 Note: A marriage license proves that two parties applied for (and were granted) the right to marry.
-However, a license is no proof that the couples are married.
+However, a license offers no proof that the couples are married.
 They only become legally married after they are married in a legal ceremony.

 Are South Carolina Marriage Records Public?